HassanAMian/BuskerBoostPHP/README.md

 Like BuskerBoost, BuskerBoostPHP is long term hobby project which will test my ability to incorporate simple features that I have learned into a multifunctional dynamic application.

-BuskerBoostPHP uses PHP, mySQL, HTML5, CSS3, JavaScript, and jQuery (any additional languages/tools/libraries/frameworks used as the application progresses will be added here).
+BuskerBoostPHP uses PHP, mySQLi, HTML5, CSS3 (Bootstrap CSS framework), JavaScript, and jQuery (any additional languages/tools/libraries/frameworks used as the application progresses will be added here).
 After primary functionality is established,

 Planned Features include:
 - Artist profile pages that allow users to post where they will be